 “Can my grandkids visit me?
 If so, then for how long?”

-These are also popular questions that get asked a lot by 55+ homebuyers.
 Retirees who want to spend time with their grandchildren don’t want to sacrifice that time if they move into an age-restricted community.
 For the most part, many active adult communities allow young visitors as long as an adult supervises them.

-Also, each active adult community may have different rules and guidelines on how long grandkids can visit or if they can stay over long periods of time.
+Also, each active adult community may have different rules and guidelines regarding how long grandkids can visit or if they can stay over long periods of time.
 It’s important for active adults to read over their covenants, conditions, and restrictions (CC&Rs), which are the rules for the active adult community.

 HOAs are designed to manage residential communities.
 The HOA is responsible for handling basic services in the community such as trash collection, snow removal, amenities, and general community maintenance.
 Residents usually pay monthly fees to the association to cover these services rather than doing the work themselves.